 Cream Cheese Frosting

-- In a large bowl, beat the cream cheese and butter with an electric mixer until smooth.
-Gradually mix in the powdered sugar 1 cup at a time until completely incorporated.
-Mix in vanilla and salt until desired consistency is reached (should be fluffy and easily spreadable).
+- In a large bowl, beat 4-6 ounces cream cheese and 4 Tablespoons butter with an electric mixer until smooth.
+Gradually mix in the 2 1/2 cups powdered sugar 1 cup at a time until completely incorporated.
+Mix in 1 teaspoon vanilla and 1 teaspoon salt until desired consistency is reached (should be fluffy and easily spreadable).

 - Spread frosting over completely cooled cookies.